The Top 10 Best RPG Games for the Xbox 360

 1. Dragon Age Inquisition

-That's not to say that the graphics are poor—even on the XBOX 360 the graphics are pretty awesome—each area features its own distinct atmosphere with some amazing touches like realistic waves, super effects for fog, etc.
+That's not to say that the graphics are poor—even on the Xbox 360, they are pretty awesome—each area features its own distinct atmosphere with some amazing touches like realistic waves, super effects for fog, etc.

 The gameplay is varied and can keep you busy for over 100 hours if you complete every side quest (which I did)—even after I finished the game I still had a lot of mini-quests to finish, as well as four or five dragons to tackle.